Meet Love Island Winter 2020 contestant Connagh Howard – model who once worked with Anthony Joshua

-Love Island is again on ITV2, maybe prior to all of us thought, for the primary ever winter sequence.
+Love Island is again on ITV2, maybe prior to all of us thought, for the primary ever winter collection.

-Along with the unique forged members, the bombshells are beginning to trickle in.
+Along with the unique solid members, the bombshells are beginning to trickle in.

-Now, Connagh Howard is the subsequent confirmed male set to fire up the South African villa.
+Now, Connagh Howard is stirring up the South African villa, setting his sights on three ladies within the villa – and already, he’s turned just a few heads…

-Right here’s every little thing it is advisable find out about Connagh.
+Right here’s all the pieces it is advisable find out about Connagh.

 Age: 27